mackili/Data-Analysis-and-Optimisation/Paper.md

 Snippet 2: NetEx information in `geojson` format

-Transforming this information not only made it more concise and readable, it also reduced it's size for junction and station files.
+Transforming this information not only made it more concise and readable, it also reduced its size for junction and station files.
 After importing the transformed data into ArcGIS Pro, a map of the whole railway network in Austria could be constructed (Figure 2).

 ![Map of Austrian rail network created in ArcGIS Pro using NetEx data.
 Source: Own work](/Users/maciek/Documents/Dokumenty — MacBook Pro (Maciej)/Wirtschaftsuniversitat Wien/Year 5/DOA/Data-Analysis-and-Optimisation/Maps/NetEx Map.png)